 Our responsibility is to express an opinion on the financial statement based on our audit.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America, the Kansas Municipal Audit and Accounting Guide, and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
-Those standards and the Kansas Municipal Audit and Accounting Guide require we plan and perform the audit to obtain reasonable assurance about whether the financial statement is free of material misstatement.
+Those standards require we plan and perform the audit to obtain reasonable assurance about whether the financial statement is free of material misstatement.